artsy/README/best-practices/graphql-schema-design.md

 - Design the schema around first class domain-models, not functional details.

-  For instance, rather than mimicking a backend endpoint that allows one to filter artworks by defining a `filter_artworks` field that has a nested artworks connection, expose the ability to filter artworks in a plain `artworks` connection field instead.
+  For instance, rather than mimicking a back-end endpoint that allows one to filter artworks by defining a `filter_artworks` field that has a nested artworks connection, expose the ability to filter artworks in a plain `artworks` connection field instead.